newatoms/guides/medium-guide/readme.md

 >New Atoms is an early-stage news, journalism and research organisation with collaboration — both between humans, and humans and computers — at its core.

-Signup on [Medium](https://medium.com/) and ask a team member to invite you as an editor.
+Signup on [Medium](https://medium.com/) and ask Boris van Hoytema to add you as an editor.

 ## Write and publish